RegExp

 returns null

-or single match objects.
+or a single match object.

 String.prototype.match()